Shadrock/Mali-health-map/README.md

 Within the `script tags`, I've added the map object and tile layer.
 These should be extremely familiar since this creates our map object and adds a basemap.
 Keeping in mind that our audience is potentially French speaking, or working with geographic references to places with French names due to the colonial history of Mali, is there a better tile set we can use?
 If you need some starting options have a look at the [Leaflet Providers Overview](https://leaflet-extras.github.io/leaflet-providers/preview/).
 You will also need to re-center the map and change the `attribution:` of the map to include the new tile set and the data provider!
 Also consider the `min` and `max` zoom levels: this is a good place to control the scales at which your map operates.

 Now let's add our data.
 I have included the jQuery library in our document so we can use an Asynchronous call to get external data using AJAX and the `$.getJSON` to get our data from an external location.
 [AJAX](https://en.wikipedia.org/wiki/Ajax_%28programming%29) is one of the languages we looked at very early on in discussions about client/server relationship.
 In the data folder you will find two datasets.
 First we'll add `Mali_healthsites.geojson`.
 At the end of our script, within the script tags, enter the following code to add the data and bind a popup.
 We want our pop up to display the name of the health site from the feature properties in the geoJson.
-Even better would be if we displayed _both_ tye type of establishment (`amenity`) _and_ the name.
+Even better would be if we displayed _both_ the type of establishment (`amenity`) _and_ the name.

 ```javascript
 // Null variable that will hold Healthsites data